 I remember when my husband and I decided that we would try for a baby.
 It was a huge decision.
 We were so excited and we wanted to make sure that we were as healthy as possible.
 We cut out alcohol and we tried to eat healthy, nutrient dense foods.
-While I knew that the impact of nutrition on a healthy pregnancy was important, I didn’t know that there are actually foods that boost fertility.
+While I knew that the impact of nutrition on a healthy pregnancy was important, I didn’t know that there are actually fertility boosting recipes.
 Since it is Infertility Awareness Week (April 22-28), I thought I would share with you a new book called Fertility Foods by registered dietitian nutritionists Elizabeth Shaw and Sara Haas.
 It includes more than 100 recipes with foods that increase fertility, like this Easy Shakshuka Recipe that I will share with you today.

 “As more studies continue to unfold, we believe evidence will continue to mount linking the importance of nutrition during the preconception phase to not only pregnancy outcomes but also the lifelong health of the baby,” said registered dietitian nutritionists Elizabeth Shaw and Sara Haas.
 They understand that struggling with fertility issues can be frustrating and they have written the Fertility Foods Cookbook with over 100 nourishing recipes using foods that boost fertility.